operand/agency/README.md

 # FAQ

-## What is Agency?

-Agency is driven by a vision of the future where intelligent agents are ubiquitous, powerful, and _free_.
-A future where agents work for us and have the freedom to act upon systems as they see fit.
-In this vision, human driven software takes a backseat to AI driven software.
-Why implement an interface when an agent can build it for you as needed?

-By providing a minimal messaging-based foundation that is usable not only by humans but _by the agents themselves_, we create a common base environment that allows AI developers to observe, train, and work with their agents hand-in-artificial-hand.

-This project seeks to enable others to experiment and create agent-based systems of their own.
-I hope it helps you explore this exciting new technology, and I hope that you use it to help others.

 ## How does Agency compare to other agent frameworks?

 Though you could entirely create a simple agent using only the primitives in